SAP-archive/teched2020-INT260/exercises/ex1-DAR/README.md

 * [OVH](https://ovh.mybinder.org/v2/gh/SAP-samples/teched2020-INT260/master?filepath=exercises%2Fteched2020-INT260_Data_Attribute_Recommendation.ipynb)
 * [GESIS](https://notebooks.gesis.org/binder/v2/gh/SAP-samples/teched2020-INT260/master?filepath=exercises%2Fteched2020-INT260_Data_Attribute_Recommendation.ipynb)

-Using the mybinder.org service is completely voluntary and you are responsible for any information that you may add to mybinder.org.
-The reference to the mybinder.org service is not an endorsement of the mybinder.org service.

 ##### Google Colab

+Using the Google Colab service is completely voluntary and you are responsible for any information that you may add to Google Colab.
+The reference to Google Colab in this document is not an endorsement of Google Colab.

 To launch the notebook in Google Colab,
 [click here](https://colab.research.google.com/github/SAP-samples/teched2020-INT260/blob/master/exercises/ex1-DAR/teched2020-INT260_Data_Attribute_Recommendation.ipynb).

 Note that Google Colab requires you to log in.
 You will be subject to the terms and conditions and to the privacy policy of Google Colab.

-Using the Google Colab service is completely voluntary and you are responsible for any information that you may add to Google Colab.
-The reference to Google Colab in this document is not an endorsement of Google Colab.

 ## Exercises